By Tracy Murnan Stackhouse and Sarah Scharfenaker

 As therapists working within the Fragile X community, we have been entrusted by parents to provide state-of-the-art services to their children.
 We are held accountable to understand the learning style of children with FXS, and how to best teach to that style.
 One of our presentations at the Atlanta conference was Fragile X Syndrome: Strategies for Day-to-Day Life.
 It outlined an assortment of strategies that are drawn from evidenced-based practice and knowledge of the neurocognitive development of children with FXS.
 This article is a synopsis of that presentation.
 We’ve included some handouts that we think you’ll find helpful as well.
 Cheers!

-We do find, however, that many of these challenging behaviors can be managed with a variety of strategies that are mindfully integrated throughout the day.
+However, we find that many of these challenging behaviors can be managed with various strategies that are mindfully integrated throughout the day.
 These strategies require a team to develop and have the most impact when followed throughout the child’s day.
-The strategies can be broken down into three areas: Sensory-Based, Routines-Based, and Language-Based.
+The strategy can be broken down into three areas: Sensory-Based, Routines-Based, and Language-Based.

 One of the most fundamental sensory-based strategies is the sensory diet.
 A sensory diet is an occupational therapy intervention devised to attain and maintain appropriate arousal states throughout each day.
 A sensory diet consists of a carefully planned program of specific sensory-motor activities that is scheduled according to each child’s individual needs (Wilbarger & Wilbarger, 2002) and each family’s schedule and resources.
 Like a diet designed to meet an individual’s nutritional needs, a sensory diet consists of specific elements designed to meet the child’s sensory integration needs.
 It is based on the notion that controlled sensory input can affect one’s functional abilities.